brashler/Flit/README.md

 Flit is a tiny little physics engine for 3js.
 It doesn't do much yet! but I believe!

-Spheres, gravity, and a spatial-hash broadphase — nothing more, on purpose.
+Spheres, collisions, raycasts, gravity, and a spatial-hash broadphase — nothing more, on purpose.
 All simulation state lives in flat `Float32Array`s (structure-of-arrays), so the CPU path doubles as the reference implementation for a future WebGPU compute backend: same buffers, same kernels, no re-architecting.